14 British Textile Brands I Love

 Marvic

 There is a regality in the fabric designs from Marvic, and the textures are substantive, yet drape nicely.
-Their stripe, seen below, captured my eye for the guest bedroom, but then I soon realized it would work far better in the living room, about the console.
+Their stripe, seen below, captured my eye for the guest bedroom, but then I soon realized it would work far better in the living room, above the console.
 Tour the full space below and see all three Roman shades in their fabric.

 Colefax & Fowler